Opdualag (Nivolumab And Relatlimab)

 What Is Opdualag Used For?

-Opdualag is a cancer treatment medicine that contains two active ingredients working together to fight advanced melanoma, a type of skin cancer.
+Opdualag is a medication that combines two active ingredients, nivolumab and relatlimab, to help treat advanced melanoma, a serious form of skin cancer.

 Primary Uses

-Opdualag is used to treat advanced (unresectable or metastatic) melanoma in adults and adolescents 12 years and older weighing at least 40 kg.
+Opdualag is primarily used to treat advanced (unresectable or metastatic) melanoma in adults and adolescents aged 12 years and older who weigh at least 40 kg.

 How It Works